I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 Good cause for failure to appear at the scheduled time and place of hearing generally exists when the claimant did not receive proper notification of the scheduled hearing.

-• If the claimant has an appointed representative, notification to the representative is sufficient to establish notification to the claimant.
+If the claimant has an appointed representative, proper notification to the representative is sufficient to establish notification to the claimant.

-• If the claimant alleges he or she reported a new address to another agency component such as the field office or teleservice center, but the agency sent the notice of hearing to an outdated address, the ALJ will review the queries noted in HALLEX I-2-3-15 B and carefully consider the allegation.
+If the claimant alleges they reported a new address to another agency component such as a field office or teleservice center, but the agency sent the Notice of Hearing to an outdated address, the ALJ will review the address queries ROC located in the B section to confirm OHO staff ran and reviewed the queries noted in HALLEX I-2-3-15 B and carefully consider the allegation.

-If the record does not show there was proper notification of the scheduled hearing, the ALJ must reschedule the hearing and provide proper notification of the rescheduled hearing.
+If the record does not show the claimant received proper notification of the scheduled hearing, the appropriate remedy is for the agency to reschedule the hearing and provide proper notification of the rescheduled hearing.
 The ALJ and OHO staff will follow the instructions in HALLEX I-2-3-15 to provide the notice of hearing.

 If the claimant or appointed representative received proper notification and neither appears at the time of the scheduled hearing, see subsection C.3.a. below.